claypotfrog/GNTSP/study/readme.md

-These as all the various grammatical forms which are shown on the study pages.
+These files contain all the various grammatical forms which are shown on the study pages.